fractal6/fractal6.go/docs/file-storage.md

 ### Inbound email replies

-`POST /notifications` (`web/handlers/mailer.go`) turns an email reply into a Comment.
+`POST /notifications` (`web/handlers/mailer.go`) turns an email reply into a tension or contract Comment, `POST /mailing` an email into a new Tension; all three then run `processInboundAttachments` on the comment they just wrote.
+That anchor is exact:
+`AddTensionComment` / `AddContractComment` return the new uid, never "newest comment of this author" — two replies within the same second share a second-precision `createdAt`.
+The tension body is the one exception: it is created inside `AddTensionInput`, and being the author's only comment on a brand-new tension, `getLastComment` resolves it unambiguously.

+The tension path is the app's: `POST /mailing` inserts, then runs `graph.CreateTensionHook` exactly like `addTensionHook`, passing the attachment step as the hook's `attach` callback so it lands after auth and before the search index and notification.
+Contract replies are gated by `graph.CanCommentContract`, shared with `updateContractHook`.

+MUAs re-attach the quoted notification's inline images, and Postal ships attachments with no Content-ID, so those look exactly like a fresh paste.
+They are dropped first (`dropKnownAttachments`, fingerprint `(safe filename, size)` against `GetTensionFileFingerprints`, which covers the tension's comments and its contracts') — otherwise they get re-persisted and win the document-order pairing, putting the *previous* image in the new comment.
+A deliberate re-send of a byte-identical file is dropped too.

-Postal ships attachments with no Content-ID, so `processInboundAttachments` resolves `cid:` references in three passes: quoted-back outbound CIDs (rewrite only), filename heuristic, then document-order pairing.
+`cid:` references are then resolved in three passes: quoted-back outbound CIDs (rewrite only), filename heuristic, then document-order pairing.
 Unmatched refs are dropped; unmatched attachments are persisted as plain paperclips.
 All decisions roll up into a single `EmbedCommentMessage` upsert.

 Writes are sequential here, so no settle poll is needed.
 Every attachment failure is logged and skipped — the comment itself always commits.
-Authorship trusts `From:`, gated by Postal's webhook signature.
-Contract replies are text-only for now.
+Authorship trusts `From:`, gated by Postal's webhook signature. `POST /file/upload` still anchors on tension comments only; the app's contract comment editor has attachments disabled.

 ## Deployment and operations